jcoder25/jcoder25/README.md

 - 👋 Hi, I’m @jcoder25 , Pursuing BTech Core CSE at Vellore Institute Of Technology , Chennai .
 - 👀 I’m interested in Coding , Programming , Web Development , App Development , Working as a Freelancer and Exploring Every Corner of The Technology.
-- 🌱 I’m currently learning Python , Android Studio , UI/Ux ,Java , Frontend and Backend .
+- 🌱 I’m currently Working in Python , Android Studio , UI/Ux ,Java , HTML, CSS, Bootstrap .
 - 💞️ I’m looking to collaborate on Big Projects .
 - 📫 How to reach me - Email Id - jashanjindal25@gmail.com
 -